Most Reliable Hyundai Models: Real MOT Data Analysis

 Proven Durability Champions: Which Hyundai Models Age Best?

-These Hyundai models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+Here's how Hyundai models have performed over 11+ years of real-world MOT testing, compared against the national average for cars of the same age:

 | Model | Year | Fuel | vs Same-Age Average | Tested At | Pass Rate |